-LinkedIn realized in the early days that its homepage were generating the majority of its signup (40%) while their email invitations were accounting to ten times less signups than that.
+LinkedIn realized in the early days that its homepage was generating the majority of its signup (40%) while their email invitations were accounting to ten times fewer signups than that.

 They also relied on that when coming through their homepage; people were visiting thirty pages per session, while three times less coming from email.
 While analyzing their data, they decided that it made more sense to invest optimizing, even more, their home page and grow with their strengths as a priority.
 No need to say that it was a great success!

 LinkedIn growth strategy #4: The freemium model

 With the eventual add-ons of job postings, subscriptions, and public profiles, it had solidified its place.
 After its IPO in 2011, LinkedIn was shown to have a seven billion dollar market cap.